jocko/dotfiles/README.md

 ## TODO

  * dircolors
+ * Rename repo to just `dotfiles`
+ * Clean up dunst config.
+Also, it doesn't need its own directory
+ * Clean up i3blocks & i3status config
+ * Make `mute` & `unmute` great again
+ * i3 doesn't need its own config directory
+ * Flatten directory structure for xfce4 theme.
+I have the full command written down in this file now, don't need the entire path there as well.
+ * See if I can find a sweet setup for jupyter-vim (vim-slime maybe?)

 ## Bootstrap

-Make sure apt is up to date and that `git` is installed.
+Make sure `apt` is up to date and that `git` is installed.

 If necessary, generate a new SSH key: